collectiveaccess/ProvidenceDocs/_source/providence/user/import/mappings/mappingOptions.rst

    {"skipIfEmpty": 1}

-.. note:: Remember that 1 = yes, and 0 = no.
+.. note:: Remember that 1 = yes, and 0 = no. Setting skipIfEmpty to 1 (yes) will ensure that the mapping is skipped if the data value is empty.

 **skipIfEmpty** can be used in conjunction with other Options as well.